 I can’t feel my body, my face, the thigh sweat soaking into my left leg.

 The scene changes.

 Swans pass over the stage.
-Then, Odette begins to dance.
-As she does, a silence falls, a deep penetrating silence, that if asked, could tell you all about eternity.
+Then Odette begins to dance.
+As she does a silence falls, a deep penetrating silence that if asked could–but wouldn’t–tell you all about eternity.

 It is as though someone just handed out a thousand cough drops to a thousand nuns.

 Then, two seats away, a girl–poor girl–can’t be more than sixteen, pulls out her phone.
 She doesn’t stand a chance.
 The babushka beside her tears her to bloody bits in a single silent second.